dampersand/Posterity-Diskstation/README.md

 This project was for an automated disk-testing station.
 It is a simple set of scripts run off the CLI (bash) of a Cent7 install.
 It is built on python and uses curses as a frontend.
 It also requires the pySMART-0.31 library to run.

 This project is definitely a hard-coded piece of software for a specific task - not a general redistributable.
+The script was run on a Dell T420 with a StarTech 4-bay USB-Hard drive adapter.
+Testing parameters were hardcoded according to the company's requirements.